JexSrs/srp/README.md

 # Secure Remote Password
-**Secure Remote Password | Safe authentication without password exchange**
+**SRP | Safe authentication without password exchange**

-This library was inspired by [tssrp6a](https://github.com/midonet/tssrp6a) which is an SRP implementation.
+This is a TypeScript implementation of Secure Remote Password as documented at RFC5054.

 The part of using steps was inspired by [tssrp6a](https://github.com/midonet/tssrp6a) which is another SRP implementation, but it was asynchronous.
 Anyway, we thank you.